 Whether it’s your weekly spelling quiz or end of the year tests, here are some helpful tips and resources to use.

-If you need lots of small posters out of sight during a test, rather than remove them individually, just grab a long sheet of bulletin board paper from the teacher room and fasten it to the wall with masking tape.
+If you need lots of small posters out of sight during a test, rather than remove them individually, just grab a long sheet of bulletin board paper from the teacher room and fasten it to the wall with painter’s tape.
 It’s easy to put up and take down.

 Want to give students a subtle way to let you know they are finished?
 Train them to place their pencil on the corner of their privacy folders like this.
 It’s much less distracting to those still working than waving their paper in the air.